Wernerkahnlein/local-rag-demo/README.md

 ```

 ## How to use
-Every component in the system is configured in the [docker compose](./docker-compose.yml) file, you can take a look at each one.
-Below is a brief description of each describe them.
+Every component in the system is configured in the [docker compose](./docker-compose.yml) file, you can take a look at each one there.
+Below is a brief description of each.
 Take into consideration that each use case might be different so this might not fit your particular needs, also the logic is minimal to get things running.

 ### Chatter
 This service uses the lamma.cpp server component for LLM inferencing with any model you would like to use and an OpenAI API endpoint, just change the mount path to your local directory and run.
 For more info in configuring the server take a look [here](https://github.com/ggml-org/llama.cpp?tab=readme-ov-file#llama-server)

 ### Loader
-The purpose of this script is to populate the
+The purpose of this script is to populate the vector DB by reading, parsing, ewmbedding and uploading data into Qdrant.
+This part will the most work for any RAG.

 ## TODOs
 - Refactor dates coming from bank statements